Skip to Content

 • Looking up at a person with a frightened look or hanging his head in shame and refusing to make eye contact.

-• A dog can have squinty eyes, lick his lips, and possibly wiggle his body at the same time as “grinning.”
+• A dog can have squinty eyes, lick his lips, and possibly wiggle his body simultaneously as “grinning.”

 Why Does My Dog Pees He Gets Excited?